arcxp/datadog-service-catalog-metadata-provider/README.md

 ##### On Requirements

 The `requirements` section of the Org Rules file is where you will define the requirements which must be met for the rule to pass.
 The requirements are a list of requirements, and each requirement is a list of fields which must be present in the service definition.
-The fields which you can require are:

-- `tags`
-  - You can require that a service have a specific tag, and you can further constrain that to a list of values.
-- `links`
-  - You can require that a service have a minimum count of links, and you can further constrain that to a type.
-- `docs`
-  - You can require that a service have a at least a certain number of docs.
-- `contacts`
-  - You can require that a service have a minimum count of contacts, and you can further constrain that to a type.
-- `repos`
-  - You can require that a service have a minimum count of repos.
-- `integrations(.opsgenie|.pagerduty)`
-  - You can require that a service have an integration for a specific provider.
-No further constraints are supported for integrations.

 The syntax for these requirements is as follows: